maixnor/wu-quartz/content/First Lecture GLE.md

 	- the bank has no claim against other companies in the structure
 - target and its creditors'
 	- shareholders have limited liability, so it doesn't affect them as much.
-	- The situation has worsened. #todo check if true
+	- The situation has worsened. #wontfix check if true
 	- Creditors have to face the fact, that <mark class="hltr-orange">debt load of target company has increased</mark>
 - (minority) shareholders of Sub B
 	- unhappy
-	- #todo get notes for this from Beni
+	- #wontfix get notes for this from Beni (Circular Dependency)
 - creditors of Sub B
 	- not every creditor is as sophisticated as a bank.
 Like trade creditors or employees.
 These creditors are in the spotlight and suffer from this.
 They're in the spotlight from a legal and government perspective

 → mandatory bid when buying more than 30% of a company.
 Shareholders have to have the option to sell shares.
-Here, shareholders of target company #todo check if true
+Here, shareholders of target company #wontfix check if true

 → Minority shareholders and creditor protection is very important!